 Foxhunting, in this context, is one of many terms used to describe Transmitter Hunting (T-hunting) or Radio Direction Finding (RDF).
-The video linked above should help you understand what takes place during a Foxhunt.
-Simply put though, it is trying to find a transmitter, or a transmitted signal by using special radio receivers, antennas, GPS, and/or Maps.
+Simply put, it is trying to find a transmitter, or a transmitted signal by using radio receivers, antennas, GPS, and/or Maps.
 The idea is to have a person, known as the fox, begin transmitting a signal from an unknown location but within the agreed upon area, which in this case is in Rowan County.

 The fox transmits on an assigned frequency using different power levels at intermittent times.
 The hunters try and find the fox by determining the direction the signal is coming from and it’s strength using directional antennas and any number of techniques like triangulation.
 It is not always as easy as it sounds….and can often be quite challenging.

 The Rowan Amateur Radio Society holds a Foxhunt each month in Rowan County NC.
 Anyone interest in Foxhunting is invited and encouraged to attend this monthly event.
-The dates, times, locations, and even the rules of these events are not written in stone, so please see our club event calendar, or “upcoming events” listing found in the sidebar of our website for the next date and time.
+The dates, times, locations, and even the rules of these events are not written in stone.

 Rowan Amateur Radio Society Member George Huffman, KD4MXA did an excellent job of documenting the December 2012 Foxhunt.
 The video was featured on a very popular program called “Ham Nation” (episode #82) which is broadcast on the internet by TWiT.tv.
 You can watch the video by visiting the following webpage: